homm/image-codecs-bench/Notes.md

 ### Speed 5 comparing to 1

-DSSIM is quite stable, almost to cases with drop more than 0.01.
+DSSIM is quite stable, almost no cases with drop more than 0.01.
 Size difference from 2% to -0.5%.
 Also noticed significant inconsistency in coding performance for different q settings.
 For example, giving s=5, the performance better 2.36 times for compression with q=44,